Example: Customizing User Interface Using Custom Lightning Types with Collection Renderer Override

 Download these sample data files.

-This Apex class accepts the hotel search criteria, including the check in date, check out date, and city, and then returns a list of available hotels.
+The Apex class Hotel Reservation accepts the hotel search criteria, including the check in date, check out date, and city, and then returns a list of available hotels.

 For information about how to create a custom action by using Apex class, see Create a Custom Agent Action.